One Nation: 2022–2024 elections

-One Nation ran 149 candidates in the 2022 federal election, the only seats where they did not run in were inner Melbourne-based Higgins and the rural Queensland seat of Kennedy, held by Bob Katter.
-One Nation was criticised for running "ghost candidates" in several electorates for the 2022 federal election, who were not campaigning in the lead-up to the election and who had no online presence.
-Additionally, many did not live in the electorates they were listed as being the candidates for.
-Despite this, the AEC has said that it is not against the rules.
-One Nation had promised in the lead-up to the election that it would run candidates in all seats.
+One Nation ran 149 candidates in the 2022 federal election, standing in all House of Representatives seats except the inner Melbourne-based seat of Higgins and the rural Queensland seat of Kennedy, held by Bob Katter.
+According to ABC News, One Nation ran "ghost candidates" in several electorates for the 2022 federal election, who did not active campaign, had no online presence and did not live in their electorates.
+George Christensen, the incumbent Nationals MP for Dawson, defected to One Nation in the lead-up to the election and stood unsuccessfully on the party's Senate ticket in Queensland.